SAP/odata-vocabularies/vocabularies/UI.md

 [ParameterDefaultValue](UI.xml#L1870)|PrimitiveType?|<a name="ParameterDefaultValue"></a>Define default values for action parameters<br>For unbound actions the default value can either be a constant expression, or a dynamic expression using absolute paths, e.g. singletons or function import results.
 Whereas for bound actions the bound entity and its properties and associated properties can be used as default values
 [RecommendationState](UI.xml#L1876)|[RecommendationStateType](#RecommendationStateType)|<a name="RecommendationState"></a>Indicates whether a field contains or has a recommended value<br>Intelligent systems can help users by recommending input the user may "prefer".
 [RecommendationList](UI.xml#L1906)|[RecommendationListType](#RecommendationListType)|<a name="RecommendationList"></a>Specifies how to get a list of recommended values for a property or parameter<br>Intelligent systems can help users by recommending input the user may "prefer".
 [Recommendations](UI.xml#L1938) *([Experimental](Common.md#Experimental))*|ComplexType|<a name="Recommendations"></a>Recommendations for an entity<br>This complex-typed annotation contains structural properties corresponding via name equality to non-key structural primitive properties of the entity type for which recommendations are available.
 The type of such a property is a collection of a informal specialization of [`PropertyRecommendationType`](#PropertyRecommendationType).
-(The specializiations are called "informal" because they may omit the property `RecommendedFieldDescription`.)<br>Clients retrieve the recommendations with a GET request that includes this annotation in a `$select` clause.
+(The specializiations are called "informal" because they may omit the property `RecommendedFieldDescription`.)<br/>Clients retrieve the recommendations with a GET request that includes this annotation in a `$select` clause.
 The recommendations MAY be computed asynchronously, see [this diagram](../docs/recommendations.md).
 [ExcludeFromNavigationContext](UI.xml#L1984)|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="ExcludeFromNavigationContext"></a>The contents of this property must not be propagated to the app-to-app navigation context
-[DoNotCheckScaleOfMeasuredQuantity](UI.xml#L1988) *([Experimental](Common.md#Experimental))*|Boolean|<a name="DoNotCheckScaleOfMeasuredQuantity"></a>Do not check the number of fractional digits of the annotated measured quantity<br>The annotated property contains a measured quantity, and the user may enter more fractional digits than defined for the corresponding unit of measure.<br>This switches off the validation of user input with respect to decimals.
+[DoNotCheckScaleOfMeasuredQuantity](UI.xml#L1988) *([Experimental](Common.md#Experimental))*|Boolean|<a name="DoNotCheckScaleOfMeasuredQuantity"></a>Do not check the number of fractional digits of the annotated measured quantity<br>The annotated property contains a measured quantity, and the user may enter more fractional digits than defined for the corresponding unit of measure.<br/>This switches off the validation of user input with respect to decimals.
 [LeadingEntitySet](UI.xml#L1998) *([Experimental](Common.md#Experimental))*|String|<a name="LeadingEntitySet"></a>The referenced entity set is the preferred starting point for UIs using this service

 <a name="HeaderInfoType"></a>